The Avenue Surgery

 8.30am—12.00 noon and 3.00pm—6.30pm Monday to Friday.

-The surgery is closed all day Sunday and all Bank Holidays.
+The surgery is closed all day Saturday and Sunday plus all Bank Holidays.

 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
 Telephone Reception before 10.00am on 01273 604220 and you will be able to speak to a Doctor about your problem.